About Our Spectrum Speed Test Tool

 Fastest Cities For Spectrum Internet Service

-Spectrum Internet® speeds come in three flavors: Standard, Ultra, and Gig.
+Spectrum Internet speeds come in three flavors: Standard, Ultra, and Gig.
+For all of these plans, wireless speeds vary.

 |Spectrum Speed Tier||Download Speed up to||Upload speed|